sean-gleason/iip-map/docs/scripts.md

 ## Dev

-The `dev` script will either run a development server to test the current bundle or - with the `:build` option - compile a development build of the JavaScript and CSS.
+The `dev` script will run a development server to test the application.
 It can be run from either the `admin/js` or `public/js` directories to serve those particular bundles.

 ## Profile